 We also like to meet parents regularly to discuss your child's progress.
 Open evenings are held each term.
 Children's work is then displayed and class teachers are available to meet parents.
 Time is necessarily brief on the open evenings, but if you need a longer discussion please arrange to come and see the teacher at another time.
 Wherever possible appointments for meetings with your child's teacher will be made at a time to suit you.
 However, the best time to have a meaningful conversation would be after 3.30pm when we can devote more time to you.

-Parents receive a news letter every month giving information about school dates and activities.
+Parents receive a news letter every half term giving information about school dates and activities.

 At South Farnham School we recognise the crucial role that parents play in helping their children learn and we firmly believe that children achieve more when school and parents work together.